gamedig/rust-gamedig/CONTRIBUTING.md

 `unrealtournament2003`.
-7. If a game supports multiple protocols, multiple entries will be done for said game where the edition/protocol name (first disposable in this order) will be appended to the game name fully, ignoring #2 (Minecraft is mainly divided by 2 editions, Java and Bedrock which will be `minecraftjava` and `minecraftbedrock` respectively) and one more entry can be added by the base name of the game which queries in a group said supported protocols to make generic queries easier and
+7. If a game supports multiple protocols, multiple entries will be done for said game where the edition/protocol name (first disposable in this order) will be appended to the base game id's fully, ignoring #2 (Minecraft is mainly divided by 2 editions, Java and Bedrock which will be `minecraftjava` and `minecraftbedrock` respectively) and one more entry can be added by the base name of the game which queries in a group said supported protocols to make generic queries easier and